How I Take Advantage of Slow Work Periods

 Chou, Yu-Kai.
 Actionable Gamification: Beyond Points, Badges, and Leaderboards.
 Packt Publishing Ltd, 2019.

-Getting Good Ideas
+Getting Good Ideas – The Ultimate Guide

-Getting Ideas comic drawing
+Getting good Ideas comic drawing

-Oh, how we know that feeling.
-We’re working on our creative thing, whether it’s comics, drawings, or something else, and we just can’t come up with any good ideas.
+Whether it’s comics, drawings, or something else, sometimes we just can’t come up with any good ideas.
 Our mind is empty.
-It seems that only shitty ideas are left in our heads.
-But it is important, especially in our creative work, that we can generate as many good ideas as possible because the variety of our work is what we need to make good things.
+It seems that only the bad ones are left in our heads.
+But it is important, especially in our creative work, that we can generate as many good ideas as possible because the variety of them is what we need to make good things.
 Without many different (good) ideas, there will be no good creative work.
 And this is where we sometimes struggle.
-Just generating good ideas.

 So how do we do that?
 We have to distinguish between two things: Belief in the process and techniques for generating ideas.